The name dance begins on the benches

 Adrià Corominas

-With the title in his pocket for Atlético de Madrid de Simeone, the curtain fell on another League that, as always, consecrates some and condemns others.
-The clubs begin to prepare the squads for the next season and begin to get down to work to find the ideal tenant for their benches.
+With the title in his pocket for Atlético de Madrid de Simeone, the curtain of another League was lowered that, as always, consecrates some and condemns others.
+The clubs are beginning to prepare the squads for the next season and begin to work to find the ideal tenant for their benches.

 First dismissal